Gallop-Lab/gallop-lab.github.io/2_research.md

 </script>
 {% endif %}

-We are interested in how actin assembles during endocytosis and filopodia formation.
-There are many proteins involved in both these processes.
-Our current key questions ask:
+We are interested in how filopodia form and in understanding how to intervene in actin assembly therapeutically.
+Our current questions include:

-* How does the membrane bend to make a vesicle or filopodium and how is this curvature change communicated to the actin assembly?
+* What happens when filopodia inititate and extend?
-* How do phosphoinositide lipids selectively recruit and activate the proteins involved in actin regulation?
+* What determines the length and lifetime of filopodia, and related in vitro filopodia-like structures?
-* How do cells orchestrate this cell biology to do interesting things like migrating, and forming adhesions and synapses in the right places?
+* How do cells orchestrate filopodia during axon guidance, synaptogenesis and cancer metastasis?

-To answer these questions we reconstitute the membrane-cytosol interface in vitro using artificial lipid membranes and frog egg extracts as cytosol and take away and add in components to figure out how the biochemistry works.
-We try to find the essential crux of the answer and then take this into cells - neurons, Drosophila embryos or cell culture depending on what we want to know.
-We use quantitative imaging in all our work.
-We believe in collaborating with each other, as well as working on our own individual projects, to achieve common goals.
+To answer these questions we are using a combination of biochemistry and quantitative imaging in a variety of cells.
+We enjoy a diverse range of external collaborations as well as collaborating with each other within the lab and pursuing our own individual projects.
+We aim to be highly innovative in our approaches, use cutting-edge technologies and support everyone's ambitions.